mgahan/WanderingEye/README.md

 Due to all the different APIs involved in this project, it is best to run the package from a Docker container.
 If you are not familiar with Docker, don't sweat it.
-Docker makes running apps like this EASISER, not harder.
+Docker makes running apps like this **EASIER**, not harder.
 Docker can be installed from most major platforms and the link below can walk you through the installation process.

 https://www.docker.com/community-edition